 By Creol Grandjean, WSSCC Resource Mobilization and Marketing Intern Analyst

-WSSCC, Partners call to action on Menstrual Health and Hygiene NAIROBI, Kenya – Research shows that 6 out of 10 girls in Kenya have never heard about menstruation until their first period, and 65 percent of menstruating girls and women in the nation cannot sustainably access sanitary pads.
-Menstruation is rarely spoken in daily life […]
+WSSCC and partners call for action on Menstrual Health and Hygiene By: Kevin Mwanza NAIROBI, Kenya – Research shows that 6 out of 10 girls in Kenya have never heard about menstruation until their first period, and 65 percent of menstruating girls and women in the nation cannot sustainably access sanitary pads.
+Menstruation is rarely […]